opf/openproject/help/getting-started/my-account.md

 OpenProject uses Gravatar as default profile image.
 It displays a preview of your Avatar.

 Also, you can upload a **Custom Avatar** by choosing a Avatar to be uploaded from a file.
-Press the blue **Update** button to change your profile picutre.
+Press the blue **Update** button to change your profile picture.

 <div class="alert alert-info" role="alert">
 Note: The optimum size to upload a new profile picture is 128 by 128 pixel.
 Larger files will be cropped.